American Association for State and Local History: STEPS (Standards and Excellence Program for History Organizations)

 In 2009 AASLH launched the "Standards and Excellence Program for History Organizations," or STEPS.
 This program helps small- and mid-sized history museums, historic sites and houses, including all-volunteer ones, assess policies and practices, manage daily operations and plan for the future.
 As opposed to a certification program, STEPS is a self-study program without a set timeline.
 Participating organizations use a workbook to assess and improve operations.
 They achieve certificates from AASLH after completing sections.
 As of 2021, over 1,100 organizations have participated.

 Advocacy

 AASLH sponsors, advocates, and lobbies on behalf of state and local history at the national level through strategic partnerships with several organizations.
 In 1998, it began its American Indian Museums Program (AIMP) to advocate for and provide professional development to America's tribal museums.
 In 2004, it spearheaded a movement advocating for a new federal program within the Institute of Museum and Library Services’ Office of Museum Studies to provide grants to states to facilitate statewide support for museums, with funds granted to states, where states would then re-grant funds to museums depending upon each state's needs.

-Awards
+Leadership in History Awards

-AASLH awards Certificates of Merit to individuals and organizations to recognize their outstanding contributions to local history and genealogy, such as those awarded to the East Tennessee Historical Society, New Brunswick Genealogical Society and Heinz History Center.
+Established in 1945 these awards recognize projects, programs, publications, and individuals that meet standards in collecting, preserving, and interpreting state and local history to make history meaningful.
+Current awards are Award of Excellence, Award of Distinction, Albert B. Corey Award, History in Progress Award, and Publication Awards.